Gloria Diaz: Personal life

-Diaz married businessman Gabriel Daza III in 1986, and had three children, including Isabelle Daza.
+Diaz married businessman and heir Gabriel Daza III in 1986, and had three children, including Isabelle Daza.
 They separated in 1995, and she has since been in a relationship with Michael Osmeña de Jesus, a Filipino banker.

 In 2010, the Cebu chapter of the Vice Mayors League declared Gloria Diaz persona non grata after her Miss Universe comments on Cebuano models.

-Through her sister, Diaz is an aunt of Georgina Wilson.
+Through her sister, Diaz is an aunt of model and socialite Georgina Wilson.